Marie Leszczyńska: Early negotiations

 In 1723, the Duke of Bourbon had become the Regent of France during the minority of Louis XV.
 The Regent was dominated by his lover, Madame de Prie.
 There were lengthy negotiations for a marriage between Marie and the now widowed Duke of Bourbon: Madame de Prie favored the match, as she did not perceive the reputedly unattractive Marie as a threat to her.
-The marriage negotiations, however, were soon overshadowed when marriage to King Louis XV, then aged fifteen, was given priority.
+The marriage negotiations, however, were soon overshadowed when a marriage for King Louis XV, then aged fifteen, was given priority.
 That year, he fell ill and, fearing the consequences of the unmarried King dying without an heir, the Duc suggested getting him married as soon as possible.
-He was already engaged to Infanta Mariana Victoria of Spain, who had been brought to France as his future wife some years earlier, but as she was only five years old there would be no issue for many years.
-With the king sick, it was feared he might die without an heir and that the throne would pass to the Orléans line.
+He was already engaged to Infanta Mariana Victoria of Spain, who had been brought to France as his future wife some years earlier.
+As she was only five years old, there would be no issue expected for many years.
+When the king became sick, it was feared he might die without an heir and that the throne would pass to the Orléans line.
 This was an undesirable prospect for the Duke of Bourbon, who preferred that the throne should pass to the Spanish line rather than to the Orléans line.
 Louis XV's engagement was broken off and the Infanta was sent back to Spain, to the chagrin of the Spanish.
 The Duke of Bourbon and Madame de Prie began negotiations for the immediate marriage of the King to Marie.